konkotgit/ZX-Spectrum-FD-Images/README.md

 For users of the [Greaseweazle](https://github.com/keirf/greaseweazle "Greaseweazle") device, this repository provides disk images compatible with built-in disk format definitions, simplifying the process of writing and creating images.

-#### The .diskdef disk definitions from this repository are no longer needed, as the [Greaseweazle](https://github.com/keirf/greaseweazle "Greaseweazle") software has supported them natively since version 1.22.
+#### The `diskdefs.cfg` disk definitions from this repository are no longer needed, as the [Greaseweazle](https://github.com/keirf/greaseweazle "Greaseweazle") software has supported them natively since version 1.22.
 ## How to Use

 ### Opus Discovery